 child grief blog banner

 Children may find it difficult to comprehend the limitations of serious illness and its implications, and they experience grief differently to adults.
-Sally Cotterell is a counsellor on our patient and family support team.
-She looks at how families can support children during challenging times.
+In this blog, we bring together comments from our counsellors and patient and family support team to explain how families can help children during challenging times.

 Often our team will help a parent, and their partner or family, decide how best to explain their diagnosis to a child; the community social worker and community nurses will also offer support.
 As school is pivotal in a child’s life, we also encourage good dialogue between the parent, the child and the school.